michael-milette/moodle-enrol_invitation/README.md

 You can modify the message sent by email by navigating to Site Administration > Language Customization.
 Follow the prompts.
 The language string to be modified is in the **enrol_invitation** component, specifically the **emailmsghtml_help** string.

-Note that you can use any of the following variables within the body of the email message.:
+Note that you can use any of the following plain text tags within the body of the email message including the custom message:

 * {$a->coursename} : The course fullname.
 * {$a->start} : The course start date.